Jorge Porcel: Television career

-After he retired from filming movies in Argentina, he moved to Miami, where he starred in a risqué late-night variety show named A la cama con Porcel (To Bed with Porcel) on the Telemundo network, and was given a cameo in Hollywood production Carlito's Way.
+After he retired from filming movies in Argentina, he moved to Miami, where he starred in a risqué late-night variety show named A la cama con Porcel (To Bed with Porcel) on the Telemundo network.
+Although it lasted only one season, it remains well remembered by Hispanic audiences in that country.
+He was also given a cameo appearance in Hollywood production Carlito's Way.
 A La Pasta con Porcel is a restaurant in Miami Beach opened by Porcel and named after his popular television show.